billagee/blog.likewise.org/content/2016-08-23-switching-from-octopress-to-pelican.markdown

 1. #### Github sidebar fix

-    Either due to a bug in the theme, or as a result of my sidebar tweaks, the Github chunk of the sidebar in the theme was refusing to fetch the list of my github repos.
+    Either due to a bug in the theme, or as a result of my sidebar tweaks, the Github chunk of the sidebar was refusing to fetch the list of my github repos.

-    To get that working, I had to make JS tweak in my fork's copy of ```pelican-octopress-theme/templates/_includes/github.html``` - namely pulling in jQuery.
+    To get that working, I made this JS tweak in my fork's copy of ```pelican-octopress-theme/templates/_includes/github.html``` - namely pulling in jQuery.

     This seems rather...not great, but it works for now: